-Originating in European stories recorded in Medieval times as well as Hindu Puranas of the same time period, this trope is Older Than Print.
+Originating in European stories recorded in The Middle Ages, as well as Hindu Puranas of the same time period, this trope is Older Than Print.
 The nature of the Wild Hunt varied somewhat from location to location.
-However, they generally agree on the overall nature of the Hunt — it was otherworldly, mounted on Hellish Horses, and accompanied by Hellhounds.
+However, the overall nature of the Hunt was generally agreed upon — it was otherworldly, the participants were mounted on Hellish Horses and accompanied by Hellhounds.
 It usually existed to either hunt the living, punish the hunters, or both.

 Modern versions of the Wild Hunt tend to be as varied as the source, but they usually involve a spectral hunter mounted on an unearthly horse, usually accompanied by an equally unearthly host and hounds.

 One theory is that the Wild Hunt legend derives from the sounds of large flocks of migrating geese, whose honkings can sound like dogs barking.

 For a similar Japanese legend, see Night Parade of One Hundred Demons.